See "2025: Bigger Drop in Murders AFTER G.E." below for how we estimated the murder toll for May and June 2025.

-Murder statistics courtesy TTPS & CSO. | TTPS stats chart here. | Click “One-Chart Summary” for an overview of why there is very serious cause for concern, or “Mobile Version” for a slightly condensed mobile-friendly version.
-Audio of most of the text on this page is available via the embedded YouTube video above, but important links and references are only accessible in the text itself.
+Murder statistics* courtesy TTPS & CSO. | TTPS stats chart here. | Click “One-Chart Summary” for an overview of why there is very serious cause for concern, or “Mobile Version” for a slightly condensed mobile-friendly version.

 There were 279 murders in the first eight months of 2015, down from 291 in that period in 2014.
-The General Election (GE) was held on September 7th and the PNM won.
+The General Election (GE) was held on September 7th and the PNM won, replacing the UNC in government.
 There were 141 murders in the last four months of 2015, up from 112 in 2014.
 This spike happened mostly in September which saw 122% more killings than September 2014, 49 vs. 22.
 2015 finished with 420 murders after starting off on track to come in lower than 2014's 403.

 For 2016, murders increased 10% compared to 2015, from 420 to 462.
 This was the first double-digit percentage increase since a 39% increase in 2008, when 547 were killed compared to 391 in 2007.